ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 abstract describing environments where the protocol is not recommended for deployment.
-There can be environments where the congestion control algorith is deemed *safe* for use, but it is still is *not recommended* for use over the public Internet because it does not perform well for the user {{?RFC8890}}.
+There can be environments where the congestion control algorith is deemed *safe* for use, but it is still is *not recommended* for use because it does not perform well for the user {{?RFC8890}}.

 As examples of such statements, {{?RFC3649}} specifying HighSpeed TCP